Zainpy/Zainpy/README.md

 # Zain Kadin
 👋 Hi, Zain Kadin here!
-I am from International Islamic University Malaysia taking Bachelor in Computer Science.
+I am a 1st year International Islamic University Malaysia student majoring in Bachelor of Computer Science.
+I am particularly interested in Web & App Development and have been developing skills in Web Development through self-learn and workshops.
+I am eager to learn more about the industry and connect with others.

-I have a huge interest in coding 🧑‍💻 and problem solving💡!
+I also do Robotics as well 🤖!

 ### My tools
 <div display="flex">